• 🛡️ Specialist Risk & Underwriting

 By taking these two fundamental steps - establishing life insurance and either nominating the Life Insurance beneficiary directly or nominating them through a Protective Will Structure, you can go a long way towards establishing an immediate and protected inheritance for your loved ones.

-I have a Will, isn't that enough?
+I have a standard Will; isn't that enough?

 How does life insurance work to create this inheritance?